What's on the horizon for the global economy?

 Asia

-• India: Amid softening growth and lower inflation, we expect the RBI to deliver 100bp of rate cuts, starting in February 2025.
+• India: Tight monetary policy is exacerbating the downside risks to growth.
+We expect 100bp of rate cuts, starting in February 2025.

-• Indonesia: Populist measures of the incoming government raise fiscal risks while current account deficits continue to widen.
+• Indonesia: Populist measures of the new government raise fiscal risks while current account deficits continue to widen.

 • New Zealand: Inflation is close to target, the economy weak, and policy still tight.
 We forecast further aggressive easing ahead.